Patternslib/Patterns/docs/patterns/checklist.rst

    Setup checkbox management for the selected elements.
 If no options are provided they are taken from the ``data-pat-checklist`` attributes.
-Options can be provided as a javascript object with the following
+Options can be provided as a JavaScript object with the following
    keys:

    * ``deselect``: the CSS selector identifying the deselect-all button(s)